christiaanb/SoOSiM/README.md

 The `SoOSiM` module defines all the simulator API functions.
 Besides the *external* module, we also import two *local* module called `MemoryManager.Types` and `MemoryManager.Util`, which we define in `./MemoryManager/Types.hs` and `./MemoryManager/Util.hs` respectively.

-We start our description with a datatype definition describing the internal state of our memory manager component:
+We start our description with a datatype definition describing the internal state of our memory manager component, and the datatype encoding the messages our memory manager will receive:

 ```haskell
 data MemorySource